• Home

 Frequency distribution is used to examine data from a Likert scale survey.
 It entails determining the number of responses that fall into each scale category.
 This aids in determining the most common replies and the distribution of responses across the scale.

-Why Should You Focus on Likert Scale Frequency?
+Why Should You Focus on the Likert Scale Frequency?

 As stated earlier, the Likert scale frequency is crucial for data analysis.
 Let’s further on why you ought to prioritize the Likert scale frequency: